keaton-taylor/keaton-taylor/_posts/2018-2-15-case-study-at-media.md

   </figcaption>
 </figure>

 After reviewing what we had in Sketch, we moved the mockups to InVision to test them out.
-Through some simple user testing (both in-person and through UserTesting.com's PEEK feature) we realized that the fun ideas we had were kind of terrible for a reader.
+Through some simple user testing (both in-person and through UserTesting.com’s PEEK feature) we realized that the fun ideas we had were kind of terrible for a reader.
 We tested the concepts with readers inside our ideal demographics range: Two female and one male, between 24-34, 2 with children, one without.
 The overwhelming response by these readers was that we had made the interface more complex than it needed to be.
-Some specific comments were, "I might use this once, but it's pretty cumbersome," and "My only problem... is that this makes me have to think a lot more than I feel like I should about what I'm going to be seeing."
+Some specific comments were, “I might use this once, but it’s pretty cumbersome,” and “My only problem… is that this makes me have to think a lot more than I feel like I should about what I’m going to be seeing.”
 It was clear that these early concepts created roadblocks for readers and were not conducive to skimming headlines and clicking into articles.
 This qualitative data early on was a guiding light for the concepts that came after.

 During our regroup with one of our Product Managers, it became more and more clear that we were starting too big.
 We needed to scale back and start again.
 What does that look like?
 How does that feel?
 We refocused and simplified our original scope:
 - We have three content types we need to deliver to all readers
 - We want all three to be optimized across devices
 - We need an easy-to-use interface that doesn't feel clunky

 Based on these learnings it was clear that building this into some sort of game didn’t feel on-brand and didn’t meet the goals of the feature.
 So we stripped everything back to a significantly lower common denominator for testing.
 We still wanted an interactive experience.
-We wanted readers to feel like they were in control of the experience.
-As such we doubled back to try the concept with 3 clickable tabs correlated to our three content categories.
+We wanted readers to feel like they were in control of the experience, so we tested the concept with 3 clickable tabs correlated to our three content categories.

 <figure class="container__image container__break">
   <img src="https://ktportfolio-cdn.sirv.com/img/at-option-details.png" alt="Simpler content delivery." />